retreat-of-tbd/retreat-of-tbd.github.io/faq.md

 ----

-### If I'm attending MFC before TBD, should I assume that counts as a COVID exposure?
+### If I'm attending MFC before TBD 5, should I assume that counts as a COVID exposure?

 If there are reported/known covid cases post-MFC, then anyone attending MFC will need to take a NAAT or PCR test on Friday 5/23, 5 days post-exposure.
 In this case, you'd take a rapid test on Wed 5/21 and then a NAAT/PCR test on Friday, to complete your pre-event testing.
 For those who are able, we'd love for you to treat MFC or any other large, indoor+unmasked event as a covid exposure, regardless of official post-event reporting.